dcos/dcos-ui/CONTRIBUTING.md

 ## i18n

-DCOS UI uses [React-Intl](https://github.com/yahoo/react-intl) to enable i18n to the users so please take a look in the documentation, at the moment we are only supporting `en-us` but planning to support more languages/locales in the future.
+DCOS UI uses [React-Intl](https://github.com/yahoo/react-intl) to enable i18n, please look at the documentation.
+Currently this project is only supporting `en-us` but planning to support more languages/locales in the future.

 ### translations ids

-When adding a new translation ID make sure there is no existent translation for your need to avoiding duplicated translations, if you found a translation that matches what you want to, make sure that the translation is `prepended` with `COMMON`.
+When adding a new translation ID make sure there's no existent translation with the same ID to avoiding duplicated translations.
-Otherwise you will need to add a new translation ID and translation.
+If you find an existing translation ID, make sure that the ID is `prepended` with `COMMON`.

-When doing so please follow the convention/pattern bellow for **translation ID**:
+When creating a new **translation ID** please follow the convention/pattern bellow:

 - Only uppercase.
 - No special characters **BUT** dot (`.`) and underscore (`_`) to create hierarchy.